What is the Pupil Premium?

 - Child Tax Credit (with no Working Tax Credit) with an annual income of no more than £16,190

 - Universal Credit.

 Pupil Premium Strategy

-- How we spent the pupil premium allocation in 2016/17
+- How we spent the pupil premium allocation in previous years

-- Our school’s pupil premium grant allocation amount for 2017/18
+- Our school’s pupil premium grant allocation amount the current year

 - A summary of the main barriers to educational achievement faced by eligible pupils at Charlton Primary School

 - Our plans to spend the pupil premium to address these barriers and the reasons for our approach